 Protection: marked with red spots and cairns, but only one fixed cable

 Effort (ascent): 1700m ascent, very strenuous as a daytrip; 9 h – better to do in two days

-Orientation: 2-3 – loosing the marked route may lead in trouble!
+Orientation: 2-3 – losing the marked route may lead to trouble!

 Starting point is Rifuigio Scotter (1580m) above San Vito di Cadore (1010m)